Do you aspire to become a Viral Loop Designer? Here's everything you need to know. Roll up your sleeves — it's viral math time!

 Let’s do some math!

 Let’s say you post a cat video on YouTube.
-And your video is obviously really, really funny.
+And it’s (obviously) really, really funny.

-To begin with, you reach out across your social networks to get your first 1,000 views.
+You share it across your social networks and you get your first 1,000 views.

 Out of these viewers, 10% (100 people) decides to share your cat video with their friends, once.
 Each share generates 11 new views of the video, a total of 1,100 views.
 Going from 1,000 views (1st cycle) to 1,100 new views (2nd cycle) equals a viral coefficient of 1,1.

 How many views will you get in the 3rd cycle?
 Out of the 1,100 people in the 2nd cycle, 10% will share it once generating on average 11 new views per share and — boom! — you get 1,210 (1,100 x viral coefficient) additional views after the 3rd cycle!